conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 `30	4	*	*	0	syspatch && pkg_add -u && reboot`

+Certificate/httpd refreshes happen every night at 3:30am and updates happen every Sunday at 4:30am.
+Manual urgent updates are performed as necessary.

 ## Sources
 I incorporated parts of the [official OpenBSD guide][official-guide] and [this unofficial guide][unofficial-guide], making modifications as necessary.
 As for the website's content, I would like to credit [Andrej Karpathy][style-inspiration] for having the best-designed personal website I've seen, by a wide margin.
 I used his `style.css` as a jumping-off point for my own, and I expect my style to develop further in the future.
 I got all of the SVG icons from [this great website][svg-source].